 Converse, over a century of collaborations

-In 2008, to celebrate its 100th anniversary, Converse launched an international advertising campaign.
+In 2008, to celebrate its 100th anniversary, The Famous sneakers brand Converse launched an international advertising campaign.
 Its name: Connectivity, a name that highlights b values.
 Implemented in more than 75 countries in Europe, Asia-Pacific and America, no one escaped the star's radiation.
 She was even represented during the fashion week from this event.

 Nike has taken the star's flag back to perfection.
 By commemorating the alliance with artists and various fashion houses, he has created new associations.
 We are here to talk about Converse collaborations.